felipesere/oak/README.md

 In the above command, we expose port `8000` which is the default `ROCKET_PORT` and we raise the default logging level to `normal` to see more activity with `ROCKET_LOG_LEVEL`.

-The configuration for the PokeAPI and FunTranslation are placed in `poke.yml` which is baked into the the Docker image itself.
+The configuration for the PokeAPI and FunTranslation is placed in `poke.yml`, which is baked into the the Docker image itself.
 If you want to change properties like timeouts, you'll have to remember to rebuild the image.

 ## Using the API

 Once the API is up and running (either locally or in Docker) you can interact with it using an HTTP client.
-In these examples, we'll be using [httpie](https://httpie.io/) because the way its used on the command line resembles what one would expect from the HTTP protocol.
+In these examples, we'll be using [httpie](https://httpie.io/) because the way it's used on the command line resembles what one would expect from the HTTP protocol.

 First, we are going to connect to a random route to see how the server responds: